 Getting to Venice

 You need to get to Venice in order to get lost there, luckily, getting to Venice is an easy task that will leave you woefully unprepared for the maze of walking paths and rivers that make Venice so famous.
 Venice should be part of any Italy itinerary.
 Many visitors to Venice start their journey in Rome, but Italy, in general, has a fantastic transit system, so it’s not hard to get to Venice from almost anywhere in the country.
 Just beware that transit strikes are a common occurrence in Italy and they can hamper your transit journey.

-The most common way of getting in to the old city is via train, which will take you into Venice’s old city.
+The most common way of getting into the old city is via train, which will take you into Venice’s old city.
 If you go this route, make sure you get off at Venezia Santa Lucia station and not Venezia Mestre station, which is on the mainland rather than the Venetian Lagoon.
 The train station is a fixture of WWII German architecture, cold, solid and imposing.
 Once at the station, you can walk outside and instantly be transported from the 1940’s architecture back into the 1800’s and below!

 If you are thinking of bringing your car into Venice, it might be a good idea to turn around and find parking.
 Venice limits automotive traffic to a tiny area of the city and life for those in an automobile just gets more frustrating from there.
 Parking fees are excruciating and there are just way better ways of getting into the city.